Reverse convertible securities: Features

+Risks

-They are short-term investments, typically with a one-year maturity.
-At maturity, the owner receives either 100% of their original investment or a predetermined number of shares of the underlying stock, in addition to the stated coupon payment.
+At maturity, the owner receives either 100% of their original investment or a predetermined number of shares of the underlying stock, in addition to the stated coupon payments.
 The owner's earning potential is limited to the security's stated coupon, because he receives coupon payments regardless of the performance of the underlying reference shares.
 Risk potential is the same as for the underlying security, less the coupon payment.

-Coupon payments are the obligation of the issuer and are paid on a monthly or quarterly basis.
+Coupon payments are the obligation of the issuer and are paid on a monthly or quarterly basis and are determined by the issuer at inception.
 These instruments are sold by prospectus or offering circular, and prices on these notes are updated intra day to reflect the activity of the underlying equity.
 The rule of thumb is: The higher the coupon payment, the greater likelihood of receiving stock at maturity.

-Note: Coupon rate is determined by issuer.
-Sometimes holders do expect zero coupon bond like reverse convertible bonds.

 Maturity options

 Delivery at maturity

 At maturity, there are two possible outcomes: